Julie Thomas (bowls)

 Julie Thomas (born 9 July 1967) is a Welsh lawn bowler.

+Career

 Thomas was a head teacher at a primary school until she lost her sight She only took up the sport in 2014 and 2 months later won her first Welsh title.
-Thomas went on to win her first British Isles title in 2015 taking a Gold medal in the B2 category.
+Thomas went on to win her first British Isles title in 2015 taking a gold medal in the B2 category.
 She was the first Welsh Para athlete to hold an Indoor and Outdoor title at the same time.
 Thomas has won 4 Gold medals since.

-She competed at the 2018 Commonwealth Games where she won a bronze medal in the mixed para-sport pairs event alongside Gilbert Miles.
+She competed at the Commonwealth Games in 2018, where she won a bronze medal in the mixed para-sport pairs event alongside Gilbert Miles, and in 2022, where she won a silver medal in the Mixed pairs B2–3 event alongside Gordon Llewellyn.